Reddit Downvotes: What They Are and How to Deal With Them

 Subreddit moderators can also report brigades to Reddit's admin team with more authority than individual users.
 If you are posting in a community with active moderators, contacting them directly when you suspect a brigade gives the fastest response time.

-Avoid Content That Travels Beyond Your Target Community
+Why Should You Avoid Content That Spreads Beyond Your Target?

 Some content is inherently cross-community in its appeal.
 Political commentary, criticism of major corporations, and commentary on ongoing public controversies tend to travel beyond the original subreddit — and when they do, they attract audiences far beyond the community you were posting for.